 You must reduce your foreign taxes by a portion of any foreign taxes imposed on foreign oil and gas extraction income.
-The amount of the reduction is the amount by which your foreign oil and gas extraction taxes exceed the amount of your foreign oil and gas extraction income multiplied by a fraction equal to your pre-credit U.S. tax liability (Form 1040, line 43) divided by your worldwide income.
+The amount of the reduction is the amount by which your foreign oil and gas extraction taxes exceed the amount of your foreign oil and gas extraction income multiplied by a fraction equal to your pre-credit U.S. tax liability (Form 1040, line 44) divided by your worldwide income.
 You may be entitled to carry over to other years taxes reduced under this rule.
 See Internal Revenue Code section 907(f).

-Taxes of U.S. Persons Controlling Foreign Corporations and Partnerships to file an annual information return.
+Taxes of U.S. Persons Controlling Foreign Corporations and Partnerships

+If you had control of a foreign corporation or a foreign partnership for the annual accounting period of that corporation or partnership that ended with or within your tax year, you may have to file an annual information return.
 If you do not file the required information return, you may have to reduce the foreign taxes that may be used for the foreign tax credit.
 See Penalty for not filing Form 5471 or Form 8865, later.